JuzerShakir/fmb/README.md

 -   Fill in the Takhmeen form (PDF) after creating new takhmeen.
 -   Send transaction receipt (PDF) to sabeels email address after its new transaction is created.
+-   Let `admin` have access the ability to change the _current-year_ value for takhmeen.
+-   Migrate from Sprockets to Propshaft